-The TK75001 is intended for use as a primary-side Pulse Width Modulator (PWM) controller.
-The many features integrated into a simple 5-pin design allow it to be easily configured for voltage-mode or current-mode control, fixed-frequency or fixed-off-time operation, off-line bootstrapping, and direct drive of a power MOSFET.
+The TK75003 is intended for use as a primary-side Pulse Width Modulator (PWM) controller.
+Using a control technique referenced in the "Application Information" section, the TK75003 can be used as a highly cost-effective controller for power factor correction.
+The many features integrated into a simple 5-pin design allow it to be easily configured for voltage-mode or current-mode control, fixed-frequency or fixed off-time operation, off-line bootstrapping, and direct drive of a power MOSFET.
 The polarity of the feedback signal allows for simpler interface with a TL431-derived error signal (see "Applications Information" section).

-The most noteworthy integrated feature in the TK75001 is the way in which the feedback control pin is configured to receive the error signal and the current signal for current-mode control.
+The most noteworthy integrated feature in the TK75003 is the way in which the feedback control pin is configured to receive the error signal and the current signal for current-mode control.
 Rather than receiving both inputs into a comparator, a single input receives both signals summed together and compares them against a fixed internal reference.
 This yields two desirable effects: 1) a current-limit threshold is automatically established, and 2) the required error-signal polarity is the inverse of that of a standard two-input current-mode control system.
 Generally, the signal summation requires no additional external components and the required error-signal polarity is simpler to achieve.

 Two other functions are integrated into the feedback pin.
 A current ramp, which can be used to establish either the slope-compensation ramp for a current-mode control design or the voltage-comparison ramp for a voltage-mode control design, flows out of the feedback pin.
 By adjusting the terminating resistance at the feedback pin, the desired ramp magnitude is established.
 For overcurrent protection, a second fixed-reference comparator monitors the feedback pin.
 If the feedback pin voltage should reach the second threshold, this indicates that cycle-by-cycle PWM control is not sufficient for maintaining control of the current (i.e., the minimum duty-ratio is too large to achieve volt-second balance in the magnetics).
 The overcurrent detection comparator latches (for one cycle) a reduction in the source current which feeds the timing capacitor.
-This has the effect of reducing the switching frequency and thus, effectively, the minimum duty ratio, which is just what is needed to maintain control of the current.
+This has the effect of reducing the switching frequency and, thus, effectively, the minimum duty ratio, which is just what is needed to maintain control of the current.